 5. Prepare You For the Hearing

-Most SSA disability claims that were initially denied get approved during the administrative law judge (ALJ) hearing.
+Most SSA disability claims that were initially denied get approved during the appeals hearing with the administrative law judge (ALJ).
+The appeals hearing is most probably your only chance to briefly tell the judge why you deserve those benefits.
 Thus, we cannot stress the importance of coming to the hearing well-prepared.

 To get you ready for the hearing, disability lawyers usually conduct a pre-hearing meeting.
 During this, they will go over with you some questions you’ll likely be asked during the hearing.
 The questions may include but not limited to:

 - Describe your symptoms

 - Can you walk up a flight of stairs or carry a gallon of water?

 Since they have previous experiences with these types of hearings, they know how it usually goes.
 So they know what type of questions the judges usually ask and what answers they expect.
 You will practice answering these questions during the meeting.
 Not only will this boost your confidence during the meeting.
 It will also help you avoid saying anything that might jeopardize your claim.

 Aside from preparing you, social security disability attorneys will also represent you during the hearing.